Core Goal 2: Engage Economic Redevelopment

-In addition, Commender, hosted three Non-timber Forrest Products (NTFPs) trainings for over 70 people who are struggling financially and looking for opportunities to increase their monthly income.
-These trainings teach landowners to make their land more economically viable, showing them how to plant and harvest elderberry, ginseng, goldenseal, paw paws, shiitake mushrooms, ramps and more.
+In addition, Commender hosted three Non-timber Forrest Products (NTFPs) trainings for over 70 people who are struggling financially and looking for opportunities to increase their monthly income.
+These trainings teach landowners to make their land more economically viable, showing them how to plant and harvest elderberry, ginseng, goldenseal, paw paws, shiitake mushrooms, ramps, and more.

-OSM/VISTA Heather Jeffreys has been working with the Grow Appalachia program.
+OSMRE/VISTA Heather Jeffreys has been working with the Grow Appalachia program.
 Through this program families that already utilize the local food pantry are engaged and encouraged to utilize available resources to learn how to grow their own food, thus reducing their monthly grocery bill and reliance on the local food pantry.
 Some families even sell excess produce at the local farmers markets, creating additional income.